-1 1.3.
+1.3.
 The committee's discussion and interpretation of the evidence

-- 3 The committee discussion of the review on what should be included in a follow up review is - 4 included in the discussion of the review on frequency of follow up.
+The committee discussion of the review on what should be included in a follow up review is included in the discussion of the review on frequency of follow up.

-5 1.3.1.
+1.3.1.
 The outcomes that matter most

-- 6 The committee considered quality of life, patient reported outcomes including symptom - 7 scores, haematological values, complications and adverse events, adherence to treatment - 8 and education/work absence to be the most important outcomes of follow up.
-All outcomes - 9 were considered equally important for decision making and therefore were all rated as - 10 critical. - 11 No evidence was identified for any of the outcomes.
+The committee considered quality of life, patient reported outcomes including symptom scores, haematological values, complications and adverse events, adherence to treatment and education/work absence to be the most important outcomes of follow up.
+All outcomes were considered equally important for decision making and therefore were all rated as critical.

+No evidence was identified for any of the outcomes.

-12 1.3.2.
+1.3.2.
 The quality of the evidence

-13 No evidence was identified.
+No evidence was identified.

-14 1.3.3.
+1.3.3.
 Benefits and harms

-- 15 The committee discussed the varying definitions of a medicine review that are being used in - 16 current practice.
-For example, some medicine reviews are computerised, based on blood - 17 test results, whereas others are with the patient.
-There is also variation in what is included in - 18 the review, such as whether symptoms are reviewed. - 19 In the absence of any evidence, the committee agreed based on their experience and - 20 expertise that follow up needs are dependent on the type of treatment being received and the - 21 clinical presentation of B12 deficiency.
-Those with more severe symptoms, such as - 22 neurological symptoms, haematological abnormalities may require more frequent review until - 23 resolved. - 24 From the patient perspective, concerns were expressed that medicines could be stopped - 25 when it is still needed if the review is based on test results alone.
-Blood levels do not always - 26 reflect lived experience of the condition, so the person may still be experiencing symptoms - 27 despite normal test results.
-Alternatively, the person may not experience symptoms because - 28 the condition is being effectively managed and withdrawing the treatment will cause a - 29 relapse in symptoms. - 30 In the absence of any evidence on the optimal frequency or composition of follow up reviews, - 31 the committee made consensus recommendations based on their experience and expertise. - 32 However, they agreed that research is needed on which components of follow up reviews - 33 lead to the best outcomes for people receiving vitamin B12 replacement.
-In particular, they - 34 agreed the value in monitoring different haematological parameters, assessing dietary - 35 vitamin B12 intake and assessing symptoms needs to be determined for people receiving - 36 oral and intramuscular replacement.
-Therefore, they made a research recommendation. - 37 The committee agreed for most people, an initial follow-up appointment at 3 months would - 38 give enough time to ensure treatment is working.
-However, during pregnancy or - 39 breastfeeding, people should be followed up at one month to make sure they are getting the - 40 treatment they need to protect both their health and that of their baby. - 41 The committee discussed what should be assessed at the first follow up review.
-The - 42 committee agreed it is important to check that the person is attending appointments for - 43 intramuscular injections or taking their tablets as prescribed and receiving the correct dosage
+The committee discussed the varying definitions of a medicine review that are being used in current practice.
+For example, some medicine reviews are computerised, based on blood test results, whereas others are with the patient.
+There is also variation in what is included in the review, such as whether symptoms are reviewed.

+In the absence of any evidence, the committee agreed, based on their experience and expertise, that follow up needs are dependent on the type of treatment being received and the clinical presentation of B12 deficiency.
+For those with more severe symptoms, such as neurological symptoms, haematological abnormalities may require more frequent review until resolved.

+From the patient perspective, concerns were expressed that medicines could be stopped when it is still needed if the review is based on test results alone.
+Blood levels do not always reflect lived experience of the condition, so the person may still be experiencing symptoms despite normal test results.
+Alternatively, the person may not experience symptoms because the condition is being effectively managed and withdrawing the treatment will cause a relapse in symptoms.

+In the absence of any evidence on the optimal frequency or composition of follow up reviews, the committee made consensus recommendations based on their experience and expertise.
+However, they agreed that research is needed on which components of follow up reviews lead to the best outcomes for people receiving vitamin B12 replacement.
+In particular, they agreed the value in monitoring different haematological parameters, assessing dietary vitamin B12 intake and assessing symptoms needs to be determined for people receiving oral and intramuscular replacement.
+Therefore, they made a research recommendation.

+The committee agreed for most people, an initial follow-up appointment three months after treatment initiation would give enough time to ensure treatment is working.
+However they also agreed that it may need to be sooner depending on the severity of symptoms.
+During pregnancy or breastfeeding, people should be followed up at one month to make sure they are getting the treatment they need to protect both their health and that of their baby.